k-gourav/Wordmap-Your-Vocabulary-Companion/README.md

-# Wordmap - Your Dictionary Companion
+# Wordmap - Your Vocabulary Companion

 Wordmap is a user-friendly, responsive dictionary application built with React.
 It allows users to search for word definitions, phonetics, and examples, providing a comprehensive understanding of any word.
 The app features theme switching, font customization, and audio pronunciation, creating a fully immersive experience for language learners. <br />